GeorgeMC2610/GeorgeMC2610/README.md

 - 💼 Freelancer, available to work on projects.
 - 🎓 Computer Science Graduate (University of Piraeus)
 - 💻 Passionate for Application/Software development and coding.
-- 🔧 Backend Developer with experience in MVC architecture.
+- 🔧 Full-Stack Web Dev with experience in MVC architecture.
 - 📱 Mobile App Developer with experience in Android Studio.

 <br>